cavesdev/pavi-yolo-v3/README.md

 API based around yolo-detection python package to process videos.

 For the API, the usage is as follows:
-- Specify any environment variables necessary.
+- Specify any environment variables necessary in .env file on the root directory.
 Defaults are:
   - `UPLOAD_FOLDER` = ./static/videos
   - `RESULT_FILE_PATH` = ./static/results
   - `CONFIG_FILE` = ./helpers/config.json